prasunapothabolu/WineQualityPrediction/README.md

 ---
 ### Result & Summary
-> Decission tree classfier worked well compare to other classfiers .
+> Decision tree classifier worked well compare to other classfiers .
 It ran in less time with accuracy 100 and F1 Score 100
 * Outputs files are loaded in output folder.
 ---
 ### Troubleshooting